AlexJukes/CV/README.md

 #### Communication

 Communication is fundamental to any good software design.
 Whether communicating with clients to understand the needs of the product, communicating with your team to conceive and create that product, or communicating the decisions and processes that shaped it to future developers through the design of the code itself, communication is the first step towards making an idea a reality.
-There's a reason they're called programming _languages_, after all.

 With a background as Head of Content Strategy for the successful start-up [Radish Fiction](https://www.radishfiction.com/) and experience as a freelance web designer, I have the ability to communicate ideas about technology to hundreds of thousands of users or individual clients in written, verbal and visual form.